dmorgorg/scs/src/posts/2024-06-03-ExtremaduraTwo.md

   <p>Monesterio is only 50 km down the road, with an elevation gain of five or six hundred metres which should be within my grasp.
 There was a room for Friday night and I could hope for some hotel not on booking.com, or an albergue if still on the VDLP, for wherever I ended up on Saturday night.
 My Zafra hotel, according to booking.com, is full on Friday and Saturday</p>

-  <p> but I checked at the counter and, with a room change, they could accommodate me until the weekend rush was over.
+  <p>I checked at the counter and, with a room change, they could accommodate me until the weekend rush was over.
 So, problem delayed if not totally solved.
 A couple of days to take it easy, then head out on Sunday.
 Not a very exciting plan but helps to manage my stress levels.
 I might even get this blog caught up!</p>

 <Img
   src="/images/2024/05/2024-05-31-183950.jpg"